 - Make sure the brownie batter is nice and smooth, so it doesn’t have an odd texture.

-- If you don’t have a 9×6-inch pan, you could use an 8×8-inch pan for this black bean brownie recipe.
-They’ll be slightly thinner, but it should work.
+- If you don’t have a 9×6-inch pan, you could use a 9×5-inch loaf pan for this black bean brownie recipe.

 Other Vegan Gluten-free Brownies